haydenjack/TP-Tech-Assessment/README.md

 # Jack Hayden - Technical Assessment

-This repository contains a comprehensive solution for extracting, transforming and loading reviews into a database.
+This repository contains a solution for extracting, transforming and loading reviews into a database.
 It has additional functionality that allows reviews to be updated and new ones added to the database.

 ## 🗂️ Repository Structure

+### `database`
-- `database`: This directory contains the scripts needed to set up the initial database.
+ This directory contains the scripts needed to set up the initial database.

+### `pipeline`
-- `pipeline`: This directory contains the scripts that create the ETL pipeline, as well as adding & updating reviews.
+This directory contains the scripts that create the ETL pipeline, as well as adding & updating reviews.

 ## ✅ Getting Started